pasindupiumal03/BLYV---vercel/README.md

 ## Website Content

-BLYV Terminal is your gateway to the Solana ecosystem.
+BONK Terminal is your gateway to the Solana ecosystem.
 Search tokens, analyze live market data, and visualize price trends—all in a sleek, terminal-inspired UI.
 Enjoy AI-powered summaries and a beautiful animated particles background.
-Whether you're a trader, developer, or enthusiast, BLYV Terminal gives you the tools to explore and research Solana tokens with confidence.
+Whether you're a trader, developer, or enthusiast, BONK Terminal gives you the tools to explore and research Solana tokens with confidence.

 - **Instant Token Lookup**: Enter a Solana token address to get live stats, price, and chart.
 - **AI-Powered Summaries**: Get detailed, human-friendly token summaries and answers to crypto questions via OpenAI.